hadi-alnehlawi/ARABIC_TO_ROMAN/README.md

 `$ virtualenv --version`

 If not, please visit this [pypi](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) tutorial for more clarification.
-Follow the below commands in sequence:
+Follow the below commands in sequence

 ```
 $ cd ./ARABIC_TO_ROMAN